Plattsburgh and the North Country

 You will discover that the North Country is not much colder than other regions of the state.
 You will quickly realize that you can adapt easily to an environment in which the average temperature in January (the coldest month) is 18 degrees Fahrenheit and to one in which snowfall annually, while heavy in the nearby Adirondacks, is light by comparison to Albany, Buffalo, Syracuse, Binghamton, and other communities throughout New York state.
 The compact nature of our campus also contributes to students’ comfort during the winter season.
 Just about every destination is no more than a few minute’s walk from any point.

-Our college offers a choice of more than 60 baccalaureate degrees, complemented by a wide variety of minors and study options, and is known for the caliber of its academic programs.
-Our major programs are divided among academic units grouped in arts and sciences; business and economics; and education, health, and human services.
+Our college offers a choice of more than 60 baccalaureate degrees, complemented by a wide variety of minors, and is known for the caliber of its academic programs.
+Our major programs are divided among academic units grouped in arts and sciences; business and economics; and education, health and human services.
 In addition, we offer graduate programs in education, counselor education, natural science, student affairs counseling professional practice, mental health counseling, school psychology, and speech-language pathology, fitness and wellness leadership, and more.
 Research based on applicants’ perceptions of our college before their enrollment indicates clearly that the range of programs available and their reputation for excellence are the primary reasons students choose our college.

 We have an outstanding faculty and staff.
 Most teaching faculty hold a doctoral degree and view themselves as teacher/scholars and teacher/artists.
 A number are recognized nationally and internationally on the merits of their scholarship, the importance of their published works, and the honors they have received.
 Many involve students in their own research.
 This has led to a growing number of projects in which students are listed jointly with faculty on publications, as participants in exhibitions and performances, or as lecturers/presenters at professional conferences.

 We promote active learning through internships, cooperative education placements and field studies that are available in virtually every area of study.
 While a few graduate students direct some undergraduate laboratory sections under faculty supervision, all courses are taught by faculty.
-About 100 highly qualified professionals are available to work with you on academic and personal matters and on educational and career decisions.
+Our highly qualified support professionals are available to work with you on academic and personal matters and on educational and career decisions.

 You will be amazed by the extraordinary number and variety of activities that take place on campus.
 From concerts and theater productions to exhibitions and lectures featuring well-known experts in a wide assortment of fields, from clubs and organizations to intercollegiate and intramural sports, you will discover that SUNY Plattsburgh offers something that appeals to every interest.

 Our campus complex consists of 39 buildings spread across 300 acres, and it provides an impressive setting for both academic and extracurricular pursuits.
-Our grounds are clean, and our buildings are free of litter.
 Our students, faculty and staff alike take pride in their campus and its facilities.
 Our campus is bordered on three sides by a pleasant residential neighborhood; its eastern-most boundary is the Saranac River and the River Walk, a three-mile nature, biking and jogging path that begins just south of campus off Angell Drive and ends at Lake Champlain.